A Guide to Soil Insect Pests Identification

 Citrus Root Weevils

 Citrus root weevils represent a complex of species that infest citrus trees and alternate host plants in Florida.
-The most common weevil species infesting citrus (Fig. 1), in order of greatest geographical distribution, are the blue-green citrus root weevils, Diaprepes root weevil, little leaf notcher and Fuller rose beetle with Diaprepes being the most injurious.
+The most common weevil species infesting citrus (Figure 1), in order of greatest geographical distribution, are the blue-green citrus root weevils, Diaprepes root weevil, little leaf notcher and Fuller rose beetle with Diaprepes being the most injurious.

 All citrus root weevils have a similar life cycle.
 The immature stages are: egg, larva, and pupa.
 The adult weevils emerge from the soil, feed on foliage, and lay eggs on host plants.
-After hatching, the larvae (Fig. 2) enter the soil to feed on roots.
+After hatching, the larvae (Figure 2) enter the soil to feed on roots.

 Adult citrus root weevils vary widely in size and color among species and sometimes within species.
 Most species can fly short distances which aids dispersal over a limited geographical area.
 The little leaf notcher and Fuller rose beetle are flightless.

 All female weevils, except Fuller rose beetle, lay eggs between leaf surfaces in masses that contain a gelatinous substance which protects the eggs and holds the leaves together.
 Once the eggs hatch after about 7-10 days, the larvae fall to the soil surface.
 Invasive neonates feed on smaller roots but move to larger roots as they increase in size.